petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

 ## Architectural Principles:

 - Domain-Driven Design

   - => Better Subdomain Organization

+  Code that acts as a software representation of the business is more correct, more tolerant to change, has less inaccurate and undesirable side-effects, and can be understood by everyone.

+  - Ubiquitous Language

+  - Bounded Contexts

 - Clean-Architecture (aka Layered Architecture)

+  - => better separation of concerns, testability, maintainability

 # High-Level Architecture Overview